 - The same can also be said for elemental weapon damage.
 We can't predict what the enemies in Leviathan might be resistant or weak to, so you'll want to take in weapons that can deal Solar, Arc, and Shock damage.

 - There will be six players in total banding together to take down the Leviathan Raid.

-- We don't yet know whether the Guided Games feature will be out of beta by the time the Leviathan Raid launches.
-If not, you'll have to manually seek out five Destiny 2 friends the old fashioned way.
+- Although the Guided Games feature will be out of beta by the time the Leviathan Raid launches, it won't be available for use with the Raid until September 26.

 As we've said before, we'll make sure to update this Destiny 2 Leviathan Raid guide the moment we hear any additional information, for example what enemies you can be expecting to fight, or how long the Raid will take to complete.